h1data/add-csv-index/README.md

 See [inputs](#inputs) section of GitHub for parameters.

 > [!NOTE]
-> Even the script file is in public, you need personal access token to retrieve it via API.<br>
+> Even the script file is in public, you need a personal access token to retrieve it via API.<br>
 > see https://github.blog/changelog/2025-05-08-updated-rate-limits-for-unauthenticated-requests/

 > [!NOTE]
-> Preparing a CI Component is an option, but it's not flexible.<br>
+> Preparing a GitLab CI Component was an option, but it's only a template and not as flexible as GitHub Actions.<br>
-> i.e. cannot define job order by `needs`, `steps` like GitHub Actions<br>
+> ex. you still need to retrieve js file to run, cannot define job order by `needs`, cannot run component job with user-defined scripts in a single container like `steps` of GitHub Actions, etc.<br>
-> Thus it recommends to define a whole workflow like above.<br> -->
+> Thus it recommends to define a whole job like above.<br>

 ### CLI